Wrynst/hugo1/site/content/values/_index.md

     imageUrl: /img/sws_sunset.jpg
     text: >
       We want to truly empower the communities that bring amazing spirits to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our spirits is grown.
-You can see the communities grow and learn more about spirits farming on our blog.
+That’s why we reinvest 20% of our profits into photography equipment so we can be sure to deliver only the finest colors, clouds, and sunsets.
+You can see the communities grow and learn more about spirits on our blog.
   - heading: Don't blink
     imageUrl: /img/ork-nate.jpg
     text: You might miss it.